RicarGit/React-JSONPlaceholder-Albums-Project/README.md

 # This is an exercise project proposed by B7Web!!!

-## The objective is to create 3 pages using fake api JSONPlaceholder and recently learned Axios and React Routers!
+## The objective is to create 3 pages using JSONPlaceholder, a fake api, and learn to use Axios and React Routers in this project!

 ---